-Utica College offers a Bachelor of Science degree in Health Studies, leading to a Doctor of Physical Therapy degree for qualified students who meet required continuation standards.
-This is considered a guaranteed freshman admission into the DPT program at Utica College; students accepted as freshman (designated HSPT) are guaranteed entry into the professional PT program pending successful completion of requirements.
+DPT ProgramUtica College offers a Bachelor of Science degree in Health Studies, leading to a Doctor of Physical Therapy degree for qualified students who meet required continuation standards.
+Some students are accepted into the freshmen Direct Entry Program (designated HSPT or HSP4) are guaranteed entry into the professional PT program pending successful completion of requirements.

-Q. What options are available to students interested in applying to Utica College as freshmen with guaranteed continuation into the DPT program?
+Q1.
+What options are available to students interested in applying to Utica College as freshmen with guaranteed continuation into the DPT program?

 A. There are two options:

-- The 4 + 3 program is the “regular” track that provides the opportunity for students to complete their baccalaureate degree prior to beginning the graduate DPT program.
+- The 4 + 3 program is the “regular” track (HSP4) that provides the opportunity for students to complete their baccalaureate degree prior to beginning the graduate DPT program.

-- The 3 + 3 program is an “accelerated” track that provides the opportunity for students to earn their DPT degree from Utica College in six years while earning their baccalaureate degree along the way.
+- The 3 + 3 program is an “accelerated” track (HSPT) that provides the opportunity for students to earn their DPT degree from Utica College in six years while earning their baccalaureate degree along the way.
 This track is considered for those students having a strong background in math and science and who may have advanced placement or college credits.

-Q. Are there factors I should consider when making this decision?
+Q3.
+Are there factors I should consider when making this decision?

 - Earned college credits or their equivalent

-- Semester load
+- Semester load:

 - Planned participation in Division III athletic competition